Brazil v Germany (2014 FIFA World Cup): Professional

 Man of the Match Toni Kroos.
 His two goals in 69 seconds were the fastest brace in the history of the FIFA World Cup.
 He would later express sorrow on behalf of his defeated adversaries, considering them "not in their best performance".

-According to reports, after Germany had scored their fifth goal with Khedira, Neymar, who was also watching the match on television in his home in Guarujá, Brazil, switched off his set and went to play poker.
+According to reports, after Sami Khedira scored the fifth goal for the German team, Neymar (who was watching the match on television in his home in Guarujá, Brazil) switched off his set and went to play poker.
 World Cup-winning Brazil manager Luiz Felipe Scolari said the result was the "worst loss by a Brazilian national team ever" and accepted all responsibility for the defeat.
-He called it "the worst day of my life", and resigned after the tournament.
+He called it "the worst day of [his] life", and resigned after the tournament.
 Stand-in captain David Luiz and goalkeeper Júlio César both offered apologies to the people of Brazil.
 Fred, who was booed by Brazilian fans during the match, said it was the worst defeat in his and his teammates' careers.
 He later announced his retirement from international football following the tournament.
 Recovering from his injury, Neymar expressed his support to his teammates and, despite the 7–1 score, said he was proud to be a part of the team.

 During the match, the German team seemed to realise that what was unfolding was not a normal football event.
 In a post-match statement, Mats Hummels said that the German team had decided that they did not want to humiliate the Brazilians during the second half and after the match:

 We just made it clear that we had to stay focused and not try to humiliate them.
 We said we had to stay serious and concentrate at half-time.
 That's something you don't have to show on the pitch if you are playing.

 You have to show the opponent respect and it was very important that we did this and didn't try to show some magic or something like this.
 It was important we played our game for 90 minutes.